When to Use a Utility-Based Consumption Model for On-Premise Solutions

 Even though options in this category are no longer considered operating expenses, they are still a good choice for managing cash flow.

-This model offers the same flexible payment structure delivered by public cloud, but for a private environment, although you will often commit an expense stream for base capacity for a defined term.
+This model offers the same flexible payment structure delivered by the public cloud, but for a private environment, although you will often commit an expense stream for base capacity for a defined term.
 Just about every original equipment manufacturer (OEM) has its own particular flavor of this, including HPE GreenLake, each with their own set of terms and conditions.

 The benefits of this model include: